CurveDocs/curve-docs/docs/lending/contracts/oneway-factory.md

 Additionally, the Factory has two variables, `min_default_borrow_rate` and `max_default_borrow_rate`, which are used as default values when creating new lending markets.
 If no value is given when deploying a new market, the default rates are applied.
 Theses default rates can be changed by the `admin`.

-Rate values are given per second.
+**Rate values are given per second**.
 To get the annualized value, do:

 $$\text{Annualized Rate} = \text{Rate per second} \times 60 \times 60 \times 24 \times 365$$